GispoCoding/grantapplication-gis/README.md

 ![image5](/images/Granted-percentage.png)

 #### 6. Accesibility analysis
-Analysis done based with the Catchment plugin by Gispo.
+Analysis done based with the Catchment plugin by Gispo [read more about it here](https://gispo.fi/en/blog/analyzing-school-accessibility-on-qgis/).
 The analysis uses the OpenStreetMap database.

 ![image6](/images/Youth-work-accessibility.png)
 The accessibility of youth work agents, 15min walk